COVID-Related Accommodation Requests

 - Short-term academic flexibility during your isolation or quarantine period

-- Full semester remote participation for on-campus academic requirements
+- Full semester remote participation for on-campus academic requirements (see next section for details)

 - Additional/enhanced personal protective equipment (PPE)